utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ```

 ### Strings and other types of data
-If you want the interface to accept a request body in the form of a string, you only need to specify the corresponding parameter as the request body, as shown in
+If you want API to accept a request body in the form of a string, you only need to specify the corresponding type and `content_type` of the request body param, such as
 ```python
 from utilmeta.core import api, request